Bradenm1/Zombie-master-ai/README.md

 Play!

 #### Console Commands:
+* zm_ai_enabled - Disables or Enables the bot.
+Toggle
+* zm_ai_force_start_round - Forces the round to start/restart
+* zm_ai_max_zombies_per_player - Max amount of zombies the AI can spawn per player.
+Default 16
 * zm_ai_speed - Changes bots global speed.
 Default: 1
-* zm_ai_debug - Shows debug log in chat of what bot is doing.
-Default: 0
+* zm_ai_debug - Shows debug log in chat of what bot is doing and prints to console for debug reasons.
+Toggle
-* zm_ai_enabled - Disables or Enables the bot.
-Default: 1
 * zm_ai_dynamic_traps - If traps stats are generated as you go or all generated at round start.
 Default: 0
 * zm_ai_command_delay - Changes the rate at which it commands zombies.
 Default: 1
+* zm_ai_enable_force_start - Stops rounds from being forced when bot joins.
+Toggle
 * zm_ai_zombie_spawn_delay - Rate at which zombies spawn.
 Default: 3
 * zm_ai_min_zombie_delete_dis - If zombies go over this distance from players they get deleted.
 Default: 3000
 * zm_ai_max_zombie_spawn_dis - If a player is within this distance the AI spawns zombies.
 Default: 3000
 * zm_ai_move_ply_to_last_spawn - Used for debugging.
 * zm_ai_min_distance_to_act_trap - Min distance player has to be for trap to be activated.
 Default 92
-* zm_ai_max_zombies_per_player - Max amount of zombies the AI can spawn per player.
-Default 16
 * zm_ai_max_distance_to_act_trap - Max distance player can be before the AI won't activate the trap.
 Default: 224

 License